chirag-soni23/Spotify-Clone/README.md

 - 📫 How to reach me **csoni0693@gmail.com**

-- ⚡ Fun fact **⚡ Fun fact: I can debug code faster than I can decide what to eat! 😄**
+- ⚡ Fun fact **⚡ I can debug code faster than I can decide what to eat! 😄**

 <h3 align="left">Connect with me:</h3>
 <p align="left">